gradle/gradle-profiler-plugin/README.md

 The plugin attaches async-profiler to the Gradle and the IDE processes during the project synchronization.
 On the Gradle side, the plugin deploys a custom init script to the gradle user home.
 This script starts the profiler at the beginning of the build and stops it in a `buildFinished` hook.
-This is - obviously - an interpolation as the measurement misses the time between the daemon startup and until the init scripts being evaluated.
+This is an interpolation obviously.
+The measurement misses the time between the daemon startup and until the init scripts being evaluated.
-This is acceptable though, as we have other means to investigate what happens in that build stage.
+Also, from the IDE's point-of-view, Gradle is not finished when the `buildFinished` hook is executed, but when the Tooling API method invocation returns.

 The IDE - IntelliJ IDEA or Android Studio - is instrumented with a Java agent, which is part of this plugin's implementation.
 Android Studio has a specific method that runs the project sync.
 The java agent hooks into that method's entry and exit